db-electronics/triple-bypass-kicad/README.md

 # Design Files
 I designed this using the online software tool Easyeda.
 While I have made the file open for people to edit, I have not yet been able to allow for the files to be truly open source.
 This is a work in progress and if I have to remake everything from scratch in Kicad.
 The files here will always be the most up to date versions.
 # Change Log 17/03/2020
 I have added a kicad file to the folder.  it looks ok but I still see some issues with ground layers.
 I am new to kicad but this pretty damn close.
-As it stands, I still recommend using the current gerber files to sedn to a pcd fab.
+As it stands, I still recommend using the current gerber files to send to a pcd fab.
 The design files are good to go if you want to to change or modify the design.
 # Change Log 06/03/2020
 - Changed the jumper settings on the silk screen to match new info from Jose Cruz that the model 2 va4 has all of the 75 ohm pulldowns on the Genesis.
 Nothing needs to be changed on the previous versions.
 Just take note when installing in a model 2 va4.
 # Change Log from V1